danpolitis/meeting-scheduler/README.md

 ## Usage Guide

-- Double click any cell to bring up the form modal which allows you to edit the current appoint
+- Double click any cell to bring up the form modal which allows you to edit the current appointment
 - Click and drag from any cell to any later cell, then click the last-selected cell to open up a form modal for the selected region
 - In the form modal information about price and discounts used will be displayed along the top
 - Click any existing appointment to bring up the appointment tooltip, click the trashcan icon to delete the appointment